Starbucks posts record quarterly sales thanks to US business

 Starbucks on Thursday reported record quarterly sales thanks to its robust U.S. business that helped make up for weakness in China and other markets.

-The Seattle coffee giant said its North American same-store sales — or sales at locations open at least a year — jumped 22% in the July-September period.
+The Seattle coffee giant said its U.S. same-store sales — or sales at locations open at least a year — jumped 22% in the July-September period.
+Stores saw higher traffic and customers spent more on pricier cold drinks, which made up 75% of U.S. sales, and food, which saw sales climb 35% in the fiscal fourth quarter.

+“Routines are beginning to normalize," said John Culver, Starbucks' chief operating officer, on a conference call Thursday with investors.

+Now that kids have returned to school in person, Starbucks' peak hours have shifted back to the morning and early afternoon, Culver said.
+Stores in business districts __ which were hardest hit during the pandemic __ have returned to positive sales growth, he said.

 Globally, Starbucks' same-store sales rose 17%, shy of Wall Street's forecast of an 18.2% increase, according to analysts polled by FactSet.